Dogs with Chronic Kidney Disease (CKD) - Staged Management & Care

 Other complications from CKD

-Owners also need to be aware that while the dog’s kidneys play a critical role in removing harmful wastes from the blood, these organs also play a role in keeping blood pressure in control and making hormones and enzymes required by the dog’s body.
+Owners also need to be aware that while the dog’s kidneys play a critical role in removing harmful waste from the blood, these organs also play a role in keeping blood pressure in control and making hormones and enzymes required by the dog’s body.

 So when the kidneys are not working properly, a number of other serious health problems can occur.
 These include high blood pressure, anemia, excessive stomach acid production, increased phosphorus levels in the blood and protein loss in the urine.

-Like humans, kidney transplant is available for dogs although the procedure is costly and the dog has to be in good condition to be receptive to a suitable donor.
+Like humans, kidney transplant is available for dogs although the procedure is costly and the dog has to be in good health to be receptive to a suitable donor.
 For now, this should be a last resort as there is a substantial risk.

 Although veterinary surgery specialists are well-versed in the technical aspects of the surgical procedure, kidney transplants in dogs have not been nearly as successful as the procedure has been for cats.
 Studies show that dogs have a success rate of about 40%, compared to cats’ 90%.